VIC.GOV.AU | Policy and Advisory Library

 1. Collaborative improvement approaches

-1. Define the network collaborative improvement structures (for example, communities of practice) and processes (for example, collaborative complex problem solving)
+1. Define the school network collaborative improvement structures (for example, CoPs) and processes (for example, collaborative complex problem solving)

-2. Train facilitators within the network, to lead collaborative processes and activate dispositions (Academy Leadership Excellence Framework)
+2. Train facilitators within the school network, to lead collaborative processes and activate dispositions (Academy Leadership Excellence FrameworkExternal Link )

 3. Organise and actively facilitate collaborative improvement approaches